apache/hudi/hudi-integ-test/README.md

 --workload-yaml-path file:/var/hoodie/ws/docker/demo/config/test-suite/complex-dag-cow.yaml \
 --workload-generator-classname org.apache.hudi.integ.testsuite.dag.WorkflowDagGenerator \
 --table-type COPY_ON_WRITE \
---compact-scheduling-minshare 1 \
+--compact-scheduling-minshare 1
---delay-between-rounds-mins 10 \
---num-rounds 4
 ```

-Few ready to use dags are available under docker/demo/config/test-suite/ that could give you an idea for long running
+A ready to use dag is available under docker/demo/config/test-suite/ that could give you an idea for long running
 dags.
-cow-per-round-validate-once.yaml
-cow-validate-cumulative-multiple-rounds.yaml
 cow-per-round-mixed-validate.yaml

 As of now, "ValidateDatasetNode" uses spark data source and hive tables for comparison.
 Hence COW and real time view in
-MOR works.
+MOR can be tested.